-- 1. Determine and record the mass of the empty measure. - 2.
-Dampen the inside of the measure and empty excess water.

-- 3. Use the scoop to slightly overfill the measure.
+- 1. Dampen the inside of the measure and empty excess water. - 2.
+Determine and record the mass of the measure. - 3.
+Use the scoop to slightly overfill the measure.
+Do not exceed 125 mm (5 in.) drop height.
 Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 4.
 Continue with 'Strike-off and Determining Mass.'